← Back to blogPermissive hypercapnia ICU guide

 When to use it

-• ARDS with low tidal volume ventilation
+• ARDS with low tidal volume ventilation where raising VE would require unsafe tidal volumes or pressures.

-• Situations where increasing VE risks barotrauma
+• Situations where increasing minute ventilation risks barotrauma, volutrauma, dyssynchrony, or hemodynamic compromise.

 pH + PaCO₂ Safety Thresholds